-The DataMatrix font kit includes the fonts and both 32 and 64 bit ANSI and Unicode DLLs and 32 and 64 bit Active-X components, and a fully-managed-code .NET component (Framework version 2.0 or later), allowing calls from most programming languages to convert a character string into a DataMatrix barcode.
+The DataMatrix font kit includes the fonts and both 32 and 64 bit ANSI and Unicode DLLs and 32 and 64 bit Active-X components, and a fully-managed-code .NET component, allowing calls from most programming languages to convert a character string into a DataMatrix barcode.

 Fonts are provided in TrueType, OpenType, and Postcript formats and at several weights.